Road safety benefits

 - 36 per cent reduction in all casualties

 This reduction in casualties represents a saving of $70.3 million to the community.

 There were no fatalities at signalised intersections with red-light speed camera enforcement in 2013.

-Early analysis of point-to-point enforcement lengths shows that there was a low number of heavy vehicle crashes since camera operations began.
-There has also been a high level of compliance with speed limits on the point-to-point lengths, with low numbers of heavy vehicles detected speeding by point-to-point enforcement.
+Early analysis of average speed enforcement lengths (formerly known as point-to-point enforcement lengths) shows that there was a low number of heavy vehicle crashes since camera operations began.
+There has also been a high level of compliance with speed limits on the average speed camera lengths, with low numbers of heavy vehicles detected speeding by average speed enforcement.
 It is too early to evaluate the program as only 21 out of 25 lengths were rolled out by the end of 2013.